Higgs bundles for the non-compact dual of the special orthogonal group: -Higgs bundles

-\begin{remark} If $H^{\C}$ is a classical group, the principal $H^{\C}$ bundle can be replaced with the associated vector bundle determined by the standard representation.

-If $G$ is compact them $\liem=\{0\}$ and a $G$-Higgs bundle is equivalent to a holomorphic $G^{\C}$-bundle. \end{remark}
+More generally, replacing $K$ by an arbitrary line bundle on $X$ in the preceding definition, we obtain the notion of a \textbf{$L$-twisted $G$-Higgs pair} on $X$.

-There are notions of stability, semistability and polystability for $G$-Higgs bundles (and more generally for $L$-twisted Higgs pairs) which are a bit involved to state in full generality.
-We refer the reader to \cite{garcia-prada-gothen-mundet:2009a} for the general definitions of these properties.
-In this paper we consider only the particular cases we need (cf.\ Section~\ref{sect:SO*Higgs}).
-We point out though that the two key features of the properties in general are that they identify the objects for which there is a moduli space and that they correspond to the existence of solutions to a set of equations known as Hitchin's equations.
+Just as for vector bundles, there are notions of stability, semistability and polystability for $G$-Higgs bundles (and more generally for $L$-twisted Higgs pairs).
+In this paper we consider only the particular cases we need (cf.\ Section~\ref{sec:spnr-higgs}) and refer the reader to \cite{garcia-prada-gothen-mundet:2009a} for the general definitions.

 Henceforth, we shall assume that $G$ is connected.
 Then the topological classification of $H^\CC$-bundles $E$ on $X$ is given by a characteristic class

 \begin{definition} For a fixed $d \in \pi_1(G)$, the \textbf{moduli space of polystable $G$-Higgs bundles} $\mathcal{M}_d(G)$ is the set of isomorphism classes of polystable $G$-Higgs bundles $(E,\varphi)$ such that $c(E)=d$. \end{definition}